 Above: Me playing in our garden in Salford in 1951

 At those live broadcasts, in the upper floor of Milton Hall on Deansgate, Manchester, I was privileged to sit on a straight-backed chair just a few feet behind the conductor and I was almost always the only one apart from the BBC announcer, Roger Moffatt, just off to one side.
-(See this page on my main website - opens in a new window)

 The first item on 2019’s Prom 7 was Mozart’s 15th piano concerto, a work I have been familiar with for many decades - but not my favourite Mozart Concerto.
 The soloist on this occasion was 33-year-old Yeol Eum Son, from South Korea.
 I was under her spell from the very first notes.
 Immediately after watching the Prom, I downloaded, from Spotify, her 2018 performance of this concerto with The Academy of St Martin in the Fields conducted by Sir Neville Marriner.
 At the risk of upsetting some diehards, I found Yeol Eum Son’s Prom performance of Mozart’s 15th technically much superior to Daniel Barenboim’s 1988 performance in which he conducted, from the piano, the English Chamber Orchestra.
 As Yeol Eum Son herself said in an interview before the Prom performance, the last movement of this concerto is extremely difficult to bring off – and she did it will great aplomb.